 Upwork reports that most writers’ hourly rates fall in the $30-50 range, depending on factors like expertise, experience and location.

 But that’s certainly not the upper limit.
-Browsing through freelance jobs on sites like Fiverr or Upwork, you can easily find some very highly-paid freelancers who charge over $100 per hour.
+Browsing through freelance jobs online, you can easily find some very highly-paid freelancers who charge over $100 per hour.

 The nomad lifestyle varies from person to person and depending on which countries you travel to, location independence gives you the chance to earn more than you spend, as you choose where you want to stay.